25 June 2007

 And just like almost every other little boy - he loves and lives to eat!

-So yes, once again, we are finding the two's to be much more terrific than terrible.
+So yes, once again and with another little boy, we are finding the twos to be much more terrific than terrible.
 Maybe it is because our boys take after their daddy while the girls take after their mama???

 Or maybe it is because it is just too easy to forget whatever was the problem as it is so easy to get lost in the mischevious smile and beautiful blue eyes of our young'un!